MackenzieDobson/MackenzieDobson.github.io/_pages/teaching.md

 title: "Teaching"
 ---

-I have taught both as an instructor of record and teaching assistant.
+I have taught both as an instructor of record and as a teaching assistant.
 I have engaged with students in both large- and small-class settings, as well as designed curriculm materials.

 ### Courses as the Instructor of Record (University of Richmond)
 - Introduction to Public Policy (Fall 2023, Spring 2024)